Algebraic-Programming/Spark/README.md

 path `GRB_INSTALL_PATH`.

 ## JDK 11
-You may tipically install JDK 11 from the packge management tool of your Linux distribution; e.g., in Ubuntu 20.04 `apt-get install openjdk-11-jdk`.
+You may typically install JDK 11 from the packge management tool of your Linux distribution; e.g., in Ubuntu 20.04 `apt-get install openjdk-11-jdk`.
 As an alternative, you can download it from the
 [Oracle website](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)
-and then add it conveniently to your `PATH` environment variable.
+and then add it to your `PATH` environment variable.

 The build infrastructure assumes the `javac` command is available in the environment.